syntax-syndicate/kokonut-ui-components/README.md

 ## Overview

 Access a collection of free-to-use, standalone components with KokonutUI.

 Each component is designed with TailwindCSS, and optionally with shadcn and Framer-motion.

-This is not a library, it's a collection of components / hooks that you can copy paste and customize to your preference.

 ## Getting Started

 Please check [kokonutui.com/docs](https://kokonutui.com/docs)

-## Demo

-Please check https://kokonutui-demo.vercel.app/.
-This website has been made with KokonutUI in about 1 hour.

 ## Contributing

-They are no way to contribute for now.
+Feel free to create PR

 ## License